WangLabCSU/.github/profile/README.md

-We are [a specialized team](https://faculty.csu.edu.cn/wangshixiang/en/index.htm) dedicated to cutting-edge research in cancer bioinformatics at Central South University.
-Our work centers on advancing knowledge in cancer genomics, identifying and validating immunotherapy biomarkers, and applying bioinformatics tools to uncover novel insights into cancer biology and treatment strategies.
+We are a specialized [computational biology team](https://faculty.csu.edu.cn/wangshixiang/en/index.htm) at Central South University, driving innovation in bio-intelligence and cancer genomics.
+Our work advances knowledge by building infrastructure, designing algorithms, developing data platforms, discovering biomarkers, and leveraging bioinformatics to reveal novel insights into cancer mechanisms and therapeutic strategies.

 ## Tools